 Stock photo: If all else fails, try searching for a stock photo that shows people using the customer’s product… or one close enough that no one can tell the difference.
 Just avoid those annoying “smug shots” of happy people in their happy lives that everyone knows are fake.

 Customer’s logo: By all means, include this as a graphic.
 This will likely be the most scannable element on the page.

 Other than logos, I don’t like to use graphics or clip art in case studies.
 They just don’t say “real world” the same as a photo.

-Case study blunder #7: Not scan-able
+Case study blunder #7: Not scannable at-a-glance